 Ammonia is a reduced, toxic form of nitrogen and is usually associated with the decomposition of organic matter and wastes.
-Total ammonia consists of the un-ionized (NH3) plus the ionized (NH4 +) forms.
+Total ammonia consists of the un-ionized (NH_3) plus the ionized (NH_4 +)

+forms.
 Ionized ammonia is relatively nontoxic while un-ionized ammonia is toxic to fishes and aquatic invertebrates, even in low concentrations.
 We measure the un-ionized form.

 Generally, ammonia is very low in the Truckee River watershed, as can be seen in Figure 17.
-In 2015 we recorded extremely high ammonia from Prosser Creek below Prosser Dam (PROS-01), but the ammonia concentration was lower in 2016 and 2017 (14 μ g/l in 2016 and 5 μ g/l in 2017 vs. 58-70 μ g/l in 2015).
+Prosser Creek below Prosser Dam (PROS-01) stands out as having fairly high levels.
+This has varied year by year.
+In 2015 we recorded extremely high ammonia at this site (58-70 μ g/l), but then concentrations were lower in 2016 and 2017 (14 μ g/l and 5 μ g/l).
+In 2018, we recorded a fairly high concentration in September (26 μ g/l).
+Prosser Reservoir has been kept at a relatively low level periodically since 2015 and this may be one factor in the high ammonia concentrations measured.